GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/08-Session description-Design and plan session, course, materials.md

 ---
 title: "Session description - Design and plan session, course, materials"
-teaching: 0
+teaching: 5
 exercises: 0
-objectives:
+questions:
+- "How should a trainer design a course?"
+outcomes:
 - "Describe the objectives and learning outcomes of this session."
 keypoints:
-- "Reflect upon concepts around learning, training and teaching."
+- "Reflect upon course design."
-- "Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching."
 ---

 ## Session objectives

+Learn how to design a course.

 ## Session learning outcomes